 However, this is not normal for most athletes.
-Unless you’re a blue chip athlete who regularly makes national lists of the top 100 recruits for your sport, you’re going to need to contact coaches if you want to be recruited.
+Unless you’re a blue-chip athlete who regularly makes national lists of the top 100 recruits for your sport, you’re going to need to contact coaches if you want to be recruited.

 Just take a few minutes to think about it.
 If you aren’t a top 100 athlete, how is a coach going to find out about you?
-They don’t have the budget or the staff to scout every high school game in country.
+They don’t have the budget or the staff to scout every high school game in the country.

 Even when coaches attend tournaments or prospect camps/combines, they generally already have specific athletes they intend to follow.
 They are aren’t going to waste their time and money attending an event where they hope they might stumble across some viable prospects.